yanshay/SpoolEase/README.md

 [![SpoolEase](https://img.youtube.com/vi/WKIBzVbrhOg/0.jpg)](https://www.youtube.com/watch?v=WKIBzVbrhOg)

 This is a new project currently in its early stages, with testing limited to personal use.
-It is tested on a P1S printer but it reslies on the same protocols for X1C and probably also the A1 line.
 Users should be aware that there are no warranties, liabilities, or guarantees, and they assume all risks involved.

 > [!Note]
 > *Status Update*